LibOps/docs/docs/development/cli.md

 Similarly, you could also set yourself up by running

 ```
-libops set developer
+sitectl set developer
 ```

 That command will automatically read your gcloud authenticated email, SSH public key, and public IP address and add the information to `libops.yml`.

 ### drush

-You can use `libops drush` to execute drush commands against your LibOps environment.
+You can use `sitectl drush` to execute drush commands against your LibOps environment.

 #### Reset super user password

 ```
-libops -e production drush -- uli --uid 1
+sitectl -e production drush -- uli --uid 1
 ```

 #### Clear the cache